Applicability of CARO Report (Companies Auditor’s Report Order)

 • Adverse auditor reports in other group companies.

-Auditor’s Report Order is supposed to state the reasons for the unfavorable or qualified answers.
-Also, if the auditor cannot give any opinion on a particular matter, then in the report, he needs to mention such facts and reasons why he can’t state any opinion.
+The auditor’s Report Order is supposed to state the reasons for the unfavorable or qualified answers.
+If the auditor cannot give any opinion on a particular matter, he needs to mention such facts and reasons in the report.

 Is CARO Applicable to Foreign Companies?